What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Reduce Stress at Home

-Minimize stress in your cat's environment by providing a stable routine, plenty of enrichment, and safe spaces to retreat to.
-If your cat tends to get stressed all the time, try using pheromone products or ask us for tips on helping your cat feel more relaxed.
+Minimize stress in your cat's environment by providing a stable routine, plenty of enrichment, and safe spaces for retreat.
+If your cat tends to get stressed frequently, consider using pheromone products or ask us for tips on helping your cat feel more relaxed.

 Visit the Vet Regularly